marilynyi/100-days-of-code-python/days-41-50/day-50/automate-giphy-gif-likes/README.md

 # Day 50: Automate Giphy GIF Likes

-This week's course project was to create a Tinder bot to automatically match with profiles by liking or disliking.
+This day's course project was to create a Tinder bot to automatically match with profiles by liking or disliking.

 I adapted this project by creating a Giphy bot instead to automatically match hashtags of GIFs with the user's search phrase.
 If they match, the GIF is saved to `Favorites`; otherwise, the GIF is skipped.